Refog Review (2026): Features, Plans & Pricing

 What is Refog?

-Key Features (What Refog Can Track)
+Key Features (What Refog Can Offer)

-Feature What it does
+| Feature | What it does |

-User activity Shows overall computer usage time and time spent inside specific apps (helpful for productivity-style reporting).
+| User activity | Shows overall computer usage time and time spent inside specific apps, which can support productivity-style reporting when used transparently and in line with applicable policies. |

 Plans / Products (What Refog Offers)